LeidyGil/leidygil.github.io/SQL_English.md

 -- Once you have written the query, execute it and analyze the results and answer the following questions:
--- Why does Carlos appear in the query result? - because he does not have an assigned department -- Why does the Marketing department appear in the result? - because it does not have assigned employees -- How is this result different from a regular FULL OUTER JOIN? - it shows all non-related records from both tables, even when one of the tables does not have a created record but is associated.
+-- Why does Carlos appear in the query result? - because he does not have an assigned department -- Why does the Marketing department appear in the result? - because it does not have assigned employees -- How is this result different FROM a regular FULL OUTER JOIN? - it shows all non-related records FROM both tables, even when one of the tables does not have a created record but is associated.

 SELECT e.id_empleado, e.nombre, e.id_departamento, d.departamento
 FROM empleados e LEFT JOIN departamentos d